ShigekiKamata/liquor_sales_dwh/README.md

 5. Update the Airflow database by `$ airflow initdb`
 6. Run a DAG (Directed Acyclic Graph) named `etl_process` on the Airflow web UI

--Alternatively, if you want to run the process on script basis, replace the step 4 through 6 with the following:
+- Alternatively, if you want to run the process on script basis, replace the step 4 through 6 with the following:

 4. `python create_tables.py` will create the staging and final tables in the Redshift cluster
 5. `python etl.py`  will stage the data in the Redshift cluster and insert rows to the final tables.
-6.`python check_tables.py` will checks the copy and insert were done properly with sinple queries.
+6. `python check_tables.py` will checks the copy and insert were done properly with sinple queries.

 ## Airflow
 The Airflow DAG is as follows.
 Basically, it loads data to the staging tables from